-How To Get Stains Out of White Shirts
+How to Get Stains Out of White Tops

-Follow these easy tips to salvage any stained white tee.
+Follow these easy tips to salvage any stained white top.

 - 3% hydrogen peroxide (or white vinegar)